What will Georgia's university scientists think of next?

 That’s because tPA, the only FDA-approved drug to treat the so-called “brain attack,” must be administered within a few hours of the onset of stroke.
 Miss the window, and the path to recovery becomes much rougher.

-But the ingenuity of a scientist and physician at Georgia Regents University is buying time and improving the outlook for stroke patients.
-In the early 2000s, Dr. David Hess and his team at GRU developed a specialized telemedicine system that allowed neurologists to evaluate and diagnose potential stroke patients from far away.
+But the ingenuity of a scientist and physician at Augusta University is buying time and improving the outlook for stroke patients.
+In the early 2000s, Dr. David Hess and his team at Augusta developed a specialized telemedicine system that allowed neurologists to evaluate and diagnose potential stroke patients from far away.

 Dr. Hess knew that one of the major obstacles to fast treatment of stroke patients was a lack of qualified neurologists, especially at small rural hospitals.
 For their diagnosis, patients had to be transported to larger hospitals by helicopter, losing precious minutes or even hours.